programaker/Spotification/README.md

 ## Authorization

 To be able to manipulate the playlists, the app must get authorization from Spotify.
-To do so, access [http://localhost/authorization](http://localhost/authorization) and agree with the asked permissions.
+To do so, access [http://localhost:8080/authorization](http://localhost:8080/authorization) and agree with the asked permissions.
 This will give you an `access_token` and a `refresh_token`.

-Get the refresh_token and add it to the ".env" file as the variable `REFRESH_TOKEN`.With this, you won't need to run the authorization anymore!
+Save the `refresh_token` somewhere, you'll need it to operate the app!

 ## Filling the Release Radar No Singles playlist

-Just execute the following command:
+Just execute the following command (of course you can use Postman or something like this):
 ```
-curl -v -X POST "http://localhost:8080/release-radar"
+curl -H "Authorization: Bearer <refresh_token>" -X PATCH "http://localhost:8080/playlists/release-radar-no-singles" -d '{"releaseRadarId": "???", "releaseRadarNoSinglesId": "???"}'
 ```

 Then go to Spotify app and enjoy your brand new full albums! 🎶🎵